Hangouts video calls in Google Calendar

 Some domains may not allow Hangouts video calls, in which case you’ll see an error message displayed on the event page in the "Video call" field.

 By default, a video call is added to all new events in Google Calendar.

 If your admin disabled this option, you can still add a Hangouts video call to any Google Calendar event by clicking Add a video call on the event page.
-Google Apps for Work, Government, and Education users can also do the following:
+G Suite, Government, and Education users can also do the following: